robinwesterback/deploy-react-app/README.md

 ### Conclusion
 After testing the deployed application my overall conclusion is that the application is working as intended.
+It has a lot of potential to provide even more value for the user with future installations of the application.
 The minor flaws that exist don’t ruin the user experience but should be corrected in the future.

 ## Deployment
+I followed this [guide](https://github.com/gitname/react-gh-pages "Deploy React to GitHub Pages") to create and deploy the react app to GitHub Pages.
+Now you can deploy the project typing `$ npm run deploy`.

-1. Use this [link](https://github.com/robinwesterback/User-Centric-Frontend-Development-Milestone-Project) to get to the projects repository.
+1. Use this [link](https://github.com/robinwesterback/deploy-react-app/ "Deploy React App Repository") to get to the projects repository.

 2. Click "Clone or Download".